Category methodology

 Long-term value versus headline discounts

-Upfront deal pricing can hide trade-offs in reliability, support, or total setup costs.
+Deal pricing can hide trade-offs in warranty, returns, delivery, smart-TV support, accessories, installation cost, or total setup friction.

 -